himmAllRight/himmAllRight-source/content/post/sub-monitor-workflows-with-xrandr.md

 won't be selecting `21:9` resolutions on a `16:9` panel.
 I needed to add new options using `xrandr`.

-After spending sometime in a terminal with `xrandr`, (and with some help from [this post](http://www.arunviswanathan.com/node/53)), I was able to create new `xrandr` modes, and set my monitor to use them.
+After spending sometime in a terminal with `xrandr`, I was able to create new `xrandr` modes, and set my monitor to use them.

 #### Creating a new xrandr mode